In A Systems Theory of Religion, Luhmann addresses

 The creation of Heaven, Hell, and Purgatory was useful in the de-coupling of morality from happiness.
 A person who is sinful but happy in life will go to Purgatory (if he accepts God’s grace) or Hell (if he rejects grace).
 Once purified, the soul who accepts God’s grace through Christ can ascend from Purgatory of Paradise.
 This is where the genius of Dante comes to the fore.
 Prior to Dante, the netherworld or Hades was a place where everyone went after death.
 Heroes (e.g., Odysseus, Aeneas) and gods (e.g., Persephone, Inanna) might visit the underworld and return to the world of the living, but the netherworld was not a place of punishment.

 Only when people are individualized can they be sent to Hell for personal sins.
 Previously, punishment could be inflicted on all of humanity (e.g., the Flood), an entire nation (e.g., the Hebrews) or a family.
 Multiple generations of a family could be punished for one family member’s transgression.
 Only in Dante (or theologians like Aquinas who Dante drew on) do we start to see the punishment of individuals for moral offenses.
-A happy but morally corrupt individual would be punished after death.
+A happy but morally corrupt individual would be punished after death, even if just temporarily in.
+Purgatory.
 So we no longer have to resent the selfish rich people.
 Capitalism can prosper.

 Further, the invention of Limbo allowed Dante to place the people, like Virgil, who lived virtuous lives before Christ to go to classical netherworld.
 And the Church had a place for dead unbaptized infants to go.